star2star/react-verto-communicator/documents/settings.md

 This component is a drop down menu and will toggle between up and down based on click of a button(SettingsIconSVG).
 Initial state:
-State = {menuDown: false}  // menu is initially 'up' onClick of button
+State = {dropdownDisplayed: false}  // menu is initially 'up' onClick of button
-	// set menuDown to the inverse of its current value this.setState({...this.state, menuDown: !this.state.menuDown});
+	// set dropdownDisplayed to the inverse of its current value this.setState({...this.state, dropdownDisplayed: !this.state.dropdownDisplayed});

 ## c .Component Events ##